South Wales Central

 Community health care and emergency services related deaths Mental Health related deaths Suicide (from 2015)

-Concerns summary Patient discharge after an overdose failed to include psychiatric liaison assessment, passing critical responsibility to the family.
+Concerns summary (AI summary) Patient discharge after an overdose failed to include psychiatric liaison assessment, passing critical responsibility to the family.
 Inadequate history-taking led to underestimated risk, and insufficient GP medication reviews created an overdose risk.

 Joseph Page